TrentonGuffey/ProductIdSystem/README.md

 # ProductIdSystem
-A product identification system utilizing .NET framework and a JSON database file
+A product identification system utilizing .NET framework and a postgreSql Database